frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 ## THE WEIGHT OF SILENCE

-MORNING CREPT INTO THE Waystone Inn like regret.
-It was slow and thin-fingered, seeping in through cracks old and new.
-It settled on every surface, brittle and cold, sharp at the edges where a younger man might have mistaken ache for numbness.
+MORNING CREPT INTO THE Waystone Inn.
+It did not rush.
+It came on quiet feet, as if ashamed to wake what darkness might still be dreaming.
+It pooled in the corners, thin as old regret, gathering where the stones cracked, settling in the bones where ache begins and numbness ends.

-The red-haired innkeeper lay still, counting his breaths, each pulled softly through his teeth.
-Pain had settled into his ribs, a subtle ache, waiting, not yet one thing or another.
-Deeper, joints murmured their old complaint, dull, relentless, and not all their muttering was from yesterday’s beating.
+The red-haired innkeeper lay still, counting his breaths.
+A pain pulsed through his ribs, waiting for movement before deciding if it was real.
+Deeper, joints murmured their old complaints, and not all their muttering was from yesterday’s beating.
 He had been many things in his life, quick and clever and more, but today he was simply sore.

-Yesterday he’d run on borrowed strength.
-He'd swept the floor and served supper on the back of adrenaline masquerading as resolve.
+Yesterday, he’d run on borrowed strength.
+He'd swept the floor and served supper on the back of adrenaline.
 For Bast.
 For Chronicler.
 For the memory of himself.
-But the cost keeps its own ledger.
-The reckoning always arrives.
+But stamina keeps its own ledger and the reckoning always arrives.

 And so pain greeted him now with the familiar patience of an old collector.
-Not cruel, only exacting, only thorough.
+Cruel.
+Exacting.
+Thorough.

 He tried to rise, and failed.
-It was not the dramatic collapse of stage tragedy, nor a fall worth laughter.
-Instead it was graceless, heavy, and unseen.
-So it was only sad.
+It was not the dramatic collapse of a stage tragedy, nor a fall worth laughter.
+Instead it was graceless and heavy.
 No one watches a man fail in private.
 That’s what makes it real.

-The sour tang of acid-burnt cloth and coalsmoke prickled his nose, the clinging remnants of the night before.
-Not the warm scent of woodsmoke, but something sharper.
+He sneezed.
+Smoke from last night lingered, the bitter tang of scorched cloth and coal.
+Coalsmoke is not like woodsmoke, not warm, not gentle.
+It is something harsher.
 Bitter as iron.
-Familiar as failure.
+Familiar as folly.

 He breathed.
 Gritted his teeth.
 Tried again.

 This time he made it.
 No grace, no heroics.
 Just a small success carved inch by painful inch.
-He moved like a man playing through a part once memorized: Sit.
+He moved like a man playing through a part once memorized.
+Sit.
 Wait.
 Stand.
 Wait again.

 He did not wince.
-Not loudly.
+At least not loudly.

 As he passed the bed, his eyes dropped almost thoughtlessly to the floor near its foot.
 To the space once occupied by his thrice-locked chest.
 It was gone now.
 He knew it was gone.
 He’d moved it himself.